ivanov-gv/zpcg/README.md

 4. Rows are sorted in the ascending order by the departure station time
 5. The entire message uses a monospace font to make it possible to match the indent of the header and the timetable rows
+6. Inline button is showed under the message

 #### With an intersection